AfZheng126/MORA/README.md

 # MORA

-Mora is an aligner that re-aligns query sequences to a unique reference.
+Mora is an aligner that re-aligns query reads to a unique reference.

 Main steps of Mora:
-1. Find the potential mappings of the queries and output them as a SAM file using an initial aligner.
+1. Find the potential mappings of the query reads and output them as a SAM file using an initial aligner.
 2. Calculate the expected abundance levels of the references based on the SAM file.
 3. Assign each query that had at least one valid mapping to a reference based on their mapping scores and the expected abundance levels.
 4. Output the results into a txt file.